 Average Cost of Flood Insurance by State

-Homeowners and renters insurance companies in every state offer flood insurance coverage from the NFIP.
-We found the average annual premiums for flood insurance vary up to $828 between states.
+Homeowners and renters insurance companies in every state offer flood insurance coverage from the NFIP, which is managed by the Federal Emergency Management Agency (FEMA).
+We found the average annual premiums for flood insurance vary up to $844 between states.
 In the table below, you can see what the average homeowner in your state pays for their flood insurance.
 Individual policies can vary greatly in cost, however, based on your home’s location and the coverage you choose.

 |State||Monthly Flood Insurance Premium||Yearly Flood Insurance Premium||Difference From Average|